segadeds/segadeds/README.md

-- 👋 Hi, I’m @segun7
+- 👋 Hi, I’m segun
 - 👀 I’m focusing on Machine Learning and Deep Learning
-- 🌱 I’m currently learning Recommendation Systems
+- 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on  CNN, RNN, NLP
+- 💞️ I’m looking to collaborate on  CNNs and NLP
 - 📫 How to reach me segunadedipe93@gmail.com

 <!---